elemel/blog/2018/09/03/README.md

 The former alternative seemed unattractive, given that we do want sharp edges and corners in some cases.
 Proceeding with the latter alternative,
 I calculated face normals from the cross product of the triangle edges.
-But some of the smaller triangles ended up black.
+Some of the smaller triangles ended up black.
 Could this be related to floating-point precision?
 Not this time, but we will most likely run into that later.
 The problem here was that Unity's vector class normalizes small vectors to zero.